Accession (Star Trek: Deep Space Nine): Plot

 Porta murders a fellow priest whose caste is considered spiritually unclean.
-Sisko realizes that Akorem's influence is bad for Bajor and challenges him for the role of Emissary.
-To settle the matter, they go to the wormhole and ask the Prophets themselves what they want.
-The Prophets tell them that Sisko is in fact their Emissary and that he is "of Bajor", and that they brought Akorem to the present to remind Sisko of the responsibility he bears.
+Sisko decides enough is enough and challenges Akorem for the role of Emissary.
+Knowing the chaos that will be caused if they ask the Bajorans to choose between them, they go to the wormhole and ask the Prophets themselves what they want.
+The Prophets tell them that Sisko is in fact their Emissary and that they brought Akorem to the present to remind Sisko of the responsibility he bears.
 Akorem is sent back to his own era with no memory of what happened to him in the future.
+Sisko still has questions for the Prophets, but they simply tell him that they are of Bajor, as is he.

 Once again recognized as the Emissary by the Bajorans, Sisko accepts the role happily, newly appreciating the positive influence he has on the Bajoran people.
 Major Kira notices that Akorem's epic poem The Call of the Prophets—which had, up to that point, been incomplete—now exists in its entirety, suggesting that Akorem was able to complete his masterwork after returning to the past.

-In a side plot, Keiko O'Brien and her daughter Molly return from a research trip to Bajor; Miles is glad to have his family back on the station, but he misses the free time he had to spend with Bashir.
+In a side plot, Keiko O'Brien and her daughter Molly return from a research trip to Bajor.
+Keiko is pregnant with her and Miles' second child.
+While Miles is glad to have his family back on the station, he misses the free time he had to spend with Bashir.
 Keiko notices this and arranges for the two to keep spending time together.